tildearrow/furnace/papers/doc/3-pattern/effects.md

 - `04xy`: vibrato. `x` is the speed, while `y` is the depth.
   - maximum vibrato depth is ±1 semitone.
 - `08xy`: set panning. `x` is the left channel and `y` is the right one.
-  - not all platforms support this effect.
+  - not all systems support this effect.
 - `09xx`: set speed 1.
 - `0Axy`: volume slide.
   - if `x` is 0 then this is a slide down.